Oommen Chandy: 2013 Kerala solar panel scam

-Vizhinjam Port Corruption Accusation
+Vizhinjam Port corruption accusation

 The opposition led by CPI(M) had accused corruption in the Vizhinjam International Seaport project ahead of the 2016 Kerala Legislative Assembly election.

 The Comptroller and Auditor General (CAG) of India, in its report on Public Sector Undertakings for the financial year ending March 2016, presented to the Kerala state assembly, identified irregularities in the agreement executed by the then state government.
 The CAG report contended that by granting a ten-year concession period beyond the standard thirty-year term for Public-Private Partnership (PPP) projects, the state government's agreement with the Adani Group for the Vizhinjam seaport project could potentially result in an additional revenue of Rs 29,217 crore for the concessionaire.
 This figure was calculated based on revenue projections outlined in the Feasibility Report prepared by Ernst and Young.
-Based on this CAG report,the first Vijayan ministry appointed a three-member judicial commission under Justice C. N. Ramachandran to investigate in May 2017.
+Based on this CAG report, the first Vijayan ministry appointed a three-member judicial commission under Justice C. N. Ramachandran to investigate in May 2017.

 In 2018, the commission concluded that there was no corruption with the state's project and that there was no misuse of political power in the port project.
 The commission report stated that there was no evidence to prove there was corruption.
 C. N. Ramachandran said that "Nobody came forward with any specific corruption charges against any individual and nobody ventured to give any evidence.
 When there is no allegation of corruption against anyone, there is no need to investigate corruption against anyone.
-That is why the commission has not found corruption against anyone."
+That is why the commission has not found corruption against anyone." cbi enquired about it.
+There was nothing happened in enquiry.